Intermodal container: 53-foot containers

+In the late 1980s, the federal government announced it would once again allow an increase in the length of trailers to 53 ft at the start of 1990.
+Anticipating this change, 53-foot containers were introduced in 1989.
+These large boxes have 60% more capacity than 40-foot containers, enabling shippers to consolidate more cargo into fewer containers.

-Generally, North American 53-foot containers were not constructed strong enough to endure the rigors of ocean transport, but in 2007 container carrier American President Lines introduced the first 53-foot ocean-capable containers.
-All new, reinforced 53-foot boxes were built specifically for international trade and designed to withstand ocean voyages on its South China-to-Los Angeles service.
-In 2013 however, APL stopped offering vessel space for 53-foot containers on its trans-Pacific ships.
-Nevertheless, In 2015 both Crowley and TOTE Maritime each announced the construction of their respective second combined container and roll-on/roll-off ships for Puerto Rico trade, with the specific design to maximize cubic cargo capacity by carrying 53-foot, 102 in containers.
+In 2007, APL introduced the first 53-foot ocean-capable containers designed to withstand voyages on its South China-to-Los Angeles service.
+In 2013, APL stopped offering vessel space for 53-foot containers on its trans-Pacific ships.
+In 2015 both Crowley and TOTE Maritime each announced the construction of their respective second combined container and roll-on/roll-off ships for Puerto Rico trade, with the specific design to maximize cubic cargo capacity by carrying 53-foot, 102 in containers.
 Within Canada, Oceanex offers 53-foot-container ocean service to and from Newfoundland.
-Fifty-three-foot containers are also being used on some Asia Pacific international shipping routes.
+53-foot containers are also being used on some Asia Pacific international shipping routes.

-60-foot containers
+Canadian 60-foot containers

-In May 2017, Canadian Tire and Canadian Pacific Railway announced deployment of the first 60-foot intermodal containers in North America.
-The containers allow Canadian Tire to increase the volume of goods shipped per container by 13%.
+In April 2017, Canadian Tire and Canadian Pacific Railway announced deployment of what they claimed to be the first 60-foot intermodal containers in North America.
+The containers are transportable on the road using specially configured trucks and telescoping trailers (where vehicle size limits permit it), and on the railway using the top positions of double-stack container cars.
+According to initial projections, Canadian Tire believed it would allow them to increase the volume of goods shipped per container by 13%.
+Five years after the deployment of the containers, analyst Larry Gross observed that United States truck size regulations are more constraining than those in Canada, and predicted that for the foreseeable future, these larger containers would remain exclusive to Canada.